tencentyun/qcloud-documents/product/管理与支持/政策与规范/英文版政策/TENCENT CLOUD – ACCEPTABLE USE POLICY.md

 You agree not to (and to not allow any person (including any End Users) to) engage in any of the following prohibited activities (or encourage any person to engage in such prohibited activities) on or in relation to Tencent Cloud.

 + **No breach of the Tencent Cloud Terms of Service.** You may not use Tencent Cloud in any manner or for any purpose which breaches the Tencent Cloud Terms of Service (including this Policy) or which breaches the terms of service of any other Tencent service or product.
 + **No illegal, harmful or offensive use or content.** You may not use Tencent Cloud to:
    - violate any applicable laws or regulations;
    - engage in any illegal (or potentially illegal) activities;
    - send any unsolicited, unauthorised spam, advertising or promotional messages;
    - share or publish any other person’s personally identifiable information using Tencent Cloud without their express consent;
    - create multiple accounts for disruptive or abusive purposes;
+   - create multiple accounts for disruptive or abusive purposes;
    - submit, upload, store, transmit or display any content (whether displayed publicly or not) which in fact or in our reasonable opinion:

 		- violates any applicable laws or regulations;